dabrady/site/src/pages/posts/syndicate-setup-requirements-design.md

 ---

-So.
 In essence, the thing I wanted to build would duplicate changes I made to files in a `git` repo, to corresponding articles on DEV.to, in close-to-real-time.

 One of my first questions was, "Can I communicate with DEV.to programmatically?"
 If the only answer involved pretending to be a human and programmatically engaging with the UI to manipulate blog posts, I was likely to abandon the idea (though I probably would have tried it just for fun).